Vintage kitchen tools and equipment

 No, not a darning mushroom!
 It was much larger.
-When boiled cabbage was a common vegetable, it needed to be dried after cooking.
+When boiled cabbage was a common vegetable, it needed to be dried after boiling.
 So it was placed in a colander and the 'cabbage mushroom' was pressed into it to force the water out through the colander holes.

 Toasting fork with an extending handle to keep hands reasonably cool while holding slices of bread close to a fire to toast.

 A more elaborate everyday toasting fork for making the bread face the hottest

 Butter knife, used in the more up-market